Join us for our 10th annual Jewish BigPals and SJSP Hanukkah Party!

-Childhood can be a time of many challenges.
-Big Pals mentor children ages 6-16 and help them develop self-esteem, Jewish identity, and lasting relationships that can change their perspective on the world—and make a big impact in their lives.
+single-parent families.
+Big Pals help their Little Pals develop self-esteem, Jewish identity, and lasting relationships that can change their perspective on the world—and make a big impact in their lives!

 Matching your child with a Jewish Big Pal can help them form a lasting, supportive relationship on the journey to adulthood.
 Studies show children with adult mentors are more confident, do better in school, and have better relationships with their families.
 Just a few hours a month with a Big Pal can have an impact that lasts forever.
-Enroll your child today, and see the difference tomorrow!
-Give us a call at (858) 637-3090.
+Each Little Pal is matched with a Big Pal who is

 There are more than 4,600 Jewish single parent families in San Diego.
 Many of the children from these families have been through a divorce, death, or abandonment.
 By spending time with your Little Pal—twice a month for a few hours—you can change his or her outlook and be a much needed friend.
 And you never know—your Little Pal might change your life, too.

 Go for a walk.
 BBQ together.
 See a movie.
 Hang out at the beach.
 Shoot some hoops.
 Or just give some encouragement and advice.
 However you normally spend your time, chances are you’ll have even more fun with your Little Pal—and you’ll be making a big impact.

 Interested Big Pals (age 25 and older) must complete an application, including three references, and complete a screening process and be fingerprinted.
 Big Pals must also have their own car and provide a full DMV report.

 Thinking about becoming a Big Pal or Little Pal?
 Watch this video to see interviews with program participants and how it’s impacted their life.
 Thank you to Kristine Diekman, Austin Hill, Phil Levine, and Shayna Benavidez of Cal State University San Marcos for producing this video.